 \subsection{Outline of the paper and main results}

 Throughout the paper, we will prove three different versions of the main theorem on parametrizations.
 For convenience we will now state only two of them, Theorems \ref{theorema} and \ref{theoremb}.
 We state the more technical Theorem \ref{epsilonk11} and Theorem \ref{logtheorem} in Section \ref{prelim} after a few more definitions.
 Then we state Theorems \ref{rectinfty} and \ref{rect1} which are our rectifiability results.
 Let us recall the definition of $\beta$ numbers. \begin{defin} Let $E \subseteq \R^n$, $x \in \R^n$, and $r>0$.
+Let $d$ be a fixed integer, $0 < d < n$.
 Define